mcqjohnathan/CSC496/Documents/README.md

  beating powersave by just a little bit better performance.
 Putting gears on 1325*720 resolution upped the frames by 20 and overall the game performed better in comparrsion to the normal gears 5 benchmark.
  Making it the better benchmark out of them all.
+	Troy on Medium blew all the other bechmarks out of the water doubaling and even tripling there performance.
+ Changing the resolution to 1152*720 boosted the overall performance by 30% id say.
+While between powersave and high performance stayed around the same performance in this game with high performance just barly above powersave.

  HW 2/17-2/24
         I used codes "awk -F',' '{print $10}' GearsBenchMSI| awk 'NR!=1 {print}'>Col1" to seperate the column i needed